stargate/stargate/apis/sgv2-docsapi/README.md

 # Stargate Docs API

-This project implements the stand-alone Docs API microservice for Stargate V2, extracted from monolithic Stargate V1 Coordinator.
-Docs API is an HTTP service that gives access to data stored in a Cassandra cluster using JSON Document based interface.
+This project provides the Stargate Docs API - an HTTP service that gives access to data stored in a Cassandra cluster using JSON Document based interface.
+(As part of Stargate V2, this service was extracted from the monolithic Stargate V1 Coordinator as a separate microservice.)

 The project depends on the [sgv2-quarkus-common](../sgv2-quarkus-common) module, which provides common functionality used by all Stargate V2 APIs.